hujch23/World-Model-Navigation/README.md

 ---

-## 🚀 1.
-Research Papers Summary

-🙌 Official implementation of IEEE Robotics and Automation Letters accepted paper ["A New Representation of Universal Successor Features for Enhancing the Generalization of Target-driven Visual Navigation"](https://ieeexplore.ieee.org/document/10623277)
+## 🚀 1. 🙌 Official implementation of IEEE Robotics and Automation Letters accepted paper ["A New Representation of Universal Successor Features for Enhancing the Generalization of Target-driven Visual Navigation"](https://ieeexplore.ieee.org/document/10623277)

 ---